 What Channels to Use for Employee Updates

-There are a ton of tools available for internal communications, and what you use will be dependent on the type of organization you’re in.
+There are a ton of tools available for internal communications that can fortify your crisis communications strategy— but what you choose will depend on the type of organization you’re in.